DaleMargel/Web-Survey/Platform/VisualDesign.md

 ## Design Systems
 Design Systems are pre-packaged libraries of styled controls that can be used immediately with a specific development tool.
 Sometimes they are created by large companies for branding purposes.

 The advantage of Design Systems over CSS libraries is that they can supply complex controls assembled from simpler ones.
-The drawback is that they can only be used with the frameworks they target - typically React.
+The drawback is that they can only be used with the frameworks they target.
+This is typically React.
+Many of these appear to depend on a build step, which I am trying to avoid.

 A large list can be found at [Awesome Design Systems](https://github.com/alexpate/awesome-design-systems).
 Here are a few picks.
 The selection and comments are very subjective.